app-gitKaiwho/mailtodiscord/README.md

 2. create a new Application
 3. under `Bot` click the `Reset Token` button and copy the api key
 4. past it in `param.json` as your `discordtoken`
+5. (you might need to invite you bot to a server once via url autorisation)
 </details>